bradhowes/keystrokecountdown/README.md

 * [blakeembrey.com](http://blakeembrey.com)
 * [mrkiffie.com](http://mrkiffie.com)

+And though at times I had to jump into code in `./node_modules` to see what was going on, a big thanks to the developers of [metalsmith.io](http://metalsmith.io) and the developers of the various Metalsmith plugins I use.

 Feel free to fork this repo and reuse what you want for your own blog.

 # New Posts

 In my blog, all posts are under the `src/articles` directory.
-I first create a new directory to host the posting, then I create a new `index.md` within the new directory.
+I first create a new directory to host the posting, then I create a new `index.md` within the new directory (can be named anything ending with an `md` extension ).
 If necessary, I add image files to the directory and then reference them without any path info in the Markdown text.
 For example:

 ```
 This is my new car: ![new car](newCar.jpg)
 ```

-In the `index.md` file (can be named something else BTW), I populate the preamble that contains the metadata that describes the new post.
+In the `index.md` file, I populate the preamble that contains the metadata that describes the new post.
 Here is the preamble for one of my posts:

 ```
 ---